TheJacksonLaboratory/Cellos/README.md

 ### Usage
 We have made an example dataset with one well data publicly available, the folder consists of images and .xml (metadata) file, and can be downloaded from: https://figshare.com/articles/dataset/cellos_data_zip/21992234 Once downloaded, it can be used as input example into the pipeline.
 The well row number=3 and column number=7.
 The image has 3 channels, channel1=EGFP, channel2=mCherry and channel3=brightfield.
+The expected results are under output folder.

 > *Note*: you have to edit the config file to your needs.